baturevychvitalii/scripts/README.md

 This repository contains set of scripts I use for interactions with my ArchLinux.

+### Usage
+run $ install.sh
+tweak your settings in Vglobals file

-Some scripts store cache, so go to Vglobals, and set PATH_TO_CACHE_FOLDER
+* Some scripts store cache, so go to Vglobals, and set PATH_TO_CACHE_FOLDER

 Here is short description of them: